sherzod-hakimov/sherzod-hakimov.github.io/_pages/research.md

 author_profile: true
 ---

+You can find the complete list of articles on my <a href="https://scholar.google.com/citations?user=7cm4SVgAAAAJ&hl=en">Google Scholar</a> or <a href="https://dblp.org/pid/117/6023.html">DBLP</a> profiles.

 ## Natural Language Understanding

 It is a subtopic of natural language processing in Artificial Intelligence that deals with machine reading comprehension, extracting meaning from natural language text.